Farmer's Cheese (Quark) Compress

 - Phlebitis, also after a vein catheter

 - Sore throat

 - Swollen cheek after a pulled tooth (with arnica essential oil)

-- A quark compress that is too cool causes reactive overwarming when placed on a local inflammation.
-That is why quark must never be applied directly from the refrigerator.
+- A farmer's cheese compress that is too cool causes reactive overwarming when placed on local inflammation.
+That is why farmer's cheese must never be applied directly from the refrigerator.
 It should be lukewarm.